alexanderluna/alexanderluna.github.io/_posts/csharp/2021-01-16-learning-game-design.md

 reward for solving it in advance to motivate the player to solve it.

 ## Creating Multiplayer modes

+Multiplayer games allow more people to join the fun.
+From head to head to Ad hoc Wifi and MMOs you have a lot of options to choose from.
+Once you picked a multiplayer mode, you have to decide how player should play the game.
+They can play together or against each other.
+Each play style will allow for different game play.
+Some common competitive multiplayer game styles are:

+- death matches
+- territory control
+- capture the flag
+- team work

+Now that we have a game styler we have to set the number of player for our game.
+A fight type of game us usually designed for 2-4 players while a social game/action game build around 4-8 players.
+Finally you have your FPS and MMO games which can range from 10 to 1000 players.
+If you go down the MMO game route, you will want to add a customization component to your game so players can express themselves.
+A chat feature will allow your players to develop strategies and an economic system is key to buy weapons and exchange items.
+A clan or guild type of system will allow your players to organize into more complex groups and socialize.
+MMOs build heavily on socializing.

+While we covered level design previously, there are some caveats when it comes to multiplayer levels.
+Your level will have many objects and locations.
+Create memorable locations to help players better understand the map and navigate with confidence.
+MMO games build around the idea of teams and thus players will play different roles within the team.
+Create a level that makes this possible.
+Consider adding exposure areas without cover to push players to take risk to win.
+If you have a spawn system set it up so players can leave the spawn safely and hard for enemies to stay in that area too long.

 ## Adding Power-ups
 ## Monetizing your Game
 ## A Primer on Music